Your feelings about your child's disability

 Parents of disabled children experience a wide range of emotions.
-Having a child with special needs can be draining – physically, mentally and emotionally.
-Talking with others about your child’s special needs can be tricky, but knowing what to say can help you deal with the situation and educate others at the same time.
+Having a child with special needs can be draining — physically, mentally and emotionally.
+Talking with others about your child’s special needs can be difficult, but knowing what to say can help you cope with the situation and educate others at the same time.

-If your child is diagnosed with a disability, it is common to feel a whole range of different emotions – denial, guilt, shock, anger, fear, sadness, and so on.
-It can be a very overwhelming and stressful time.
+If your child is diagnosed with a disability, it is common to feel a range of different emotions, such as denial, guilt, shock, anger, fear and sadness.
+It can be an overwhelming and stressful time.

-Your child will need extra care and support and soon you’ll have to start navigating the disability service system, which is complex.
+Your child will need extra care and support.
+Soon you will have to start navigating the disability service system, which is complex.

-It’s important to try and deal with your feelings and look after yourself as best you can.
+It is important to try to acknowledge your feelings and look after yourself as best you can.

 Find out more about your child's disability.
 This will help you understand your child's needs and help you plan support and care for your child.

 Avoid comparing your child with other children.
-Try to see your child’s strengths and opportunities.
-Focus on progress, as your child will still be reaching goals — celebrate their effort with them.
+Try to see your child's strengths and opportunities.
+Focus on progress.
+Your child will still be reaching goals — celebrate their efforts with them.

-It’s also important to keep in mind the needs of any other children you have, and your own adult relationships.
-Keep up your existing family routine.
+It is also important to keep in mind the needs of any other children you have, and your own adult relationships.
+Try to keep up your existing family routine.
 This can limit the stress on yourself and the rest of your family.

 Talking about your child's disability

-It’s a good idea to have a response ready so you don’t have to keep thinking of what to say if someone asks about your child's disability.
+It is a good idea to have a response ready so you do not have to keep thinking of what to say if someone asks about your child's disability.

-People will respond to your child’s disability in different ways.
-Sometimes you may be offended by what people say or how they act.
+People will respond to your child's disability in different ways.
+Sometimes you might be offended by what people say or how they act.
 Sometimes you might choose to ignore them.
-Other times you might challenge any comments they make or acts of discrimination they perform.
+Other times you might challenge any comments or acts of discrimination.

-If you are finding it hard to talk with other people about your child’s disability, you can talk to a qualified counsellor for support and guidance on dealing with your situation.
+If you find it hard to talk with other people about your child’s disability, you can talk to a qualified counsellor for support and guidance on dealing with your situation.

 Special needs?
 What next?

 If your child is diagnosed with a disability, starting early intervention is very important.
-The type of early intervention and treatment you get depends on your child’s disability.
+The type of early intervention and treatment depends on your child's disability.